 Plus plan is worth a shot if you use Etsy advertisements and frequently list new items on Etsy.

-After all the maths [$10 plus plan cost- ($3 listing credit + 5 ad credit)], you will be paying $2 for more advanced customization tools for your shop.
+After all the maths [$10 plus plan cost in USD- ($3 listing credit + 5 ad credit)], you will be paying $2 for more advanced customization tools for your shop.

-Cost to sell on Etsy explained with example
+Cost to sell on Etsy explained with examples

 These are rough estimates as these do not include taxes, variables like currency conversion, seller’s location, buyer’s location (international orders), offsite ads (if applicable), shipping, and postage.